Carne Asada Estilo Mexicano

 - Add the salt and mix with a fork

 - Trim the meat of any excess silver membrane

 - Place the skirt steak in a tray and pour half the marinade over it

 - Flip the skirt and pour the other half of the marinade over it

-- Let the meat marinade for 2 hours in the refrigerator
+- Let the meat marinate for 2 hours in the refrigerator

 - Bring the meat to room temperature before grilling